 Making teams work.
-The surprising power of disclosure in fostering trust.
+The surprising power of disclosure in fostering connection and trust.

 How can you get teams to work together better?
 I am going to share a simple but powerful exercise to accelerate trust and ultimately performance.